Christ The King RC Primary School

 As children explored plantlife in Science, we decided to take a hands-on approach and helped children plant flowers across the school grounds.
 The children love getting their hands dirty and watching their plants grow!

-Summer 2 Topics -
+Autumn 2 Topics -

 Experiment to do at home: